 The story

-In 2019 I lost a company I'd spent years building.
-There were forces outside my control — but I was the one steering, and I made calls that left it fragile.
-Broke, facing lawsuits, my reputation gone, the most useful thing I did was stop blaming the storm and own the ship.
+In 2019 I lost a company I'd spent years building: a lending technology that Experian distributed across Colombia, and that put more than $5 billion of credit into the hands of millions of people.
+There were forces outside my control.
+But I was the one steering, and I made calls that left it fragile.
+It ran out of cash, and I lost it.
+With my reputation on the line, the most useful thing I did was stop blaming the storm and own the ship.

 Everything I build now comes from that.
-The collapse wasn't bad luck I survived; it was the education that taught me to build things that don't break — and to own it when they do.
+The failure wasn't bad luck I survived; it was the education that taught me to build things that don't break.
+And to own it when they do.